edthedev/edthedev.github.io/blog/comics.md

 And these characters have their own silly aspects:

 - ✓ After a significant delay, Ant Man notices that 'Giant Man' seems like a much better way to handle super hero fights.
+- ✓ After realizing 'Giant Man' is the more practical approach to fighting crime, 'Ant Man' goes back to being 'Ant Man'.
 - ✓ The Falcon - our flappy bird hero - is the one guy that Captain America looks up to.
-Joking aside, I cannot empahsize enough how foundational this is to telling a good Captain America story, and how screwed Marvel is that they have to include flappy bird man in the movies if they want to get their most iconic character right.
-(Unbelievably, Anthony Mackie's portrayal is both perfect and makes the wings cool.
+Joking aside, I cannot empahsize enough how foundational this relationship is to telling a good Captain America story.
+I cannot express how screwed Marvel is that they have to include flappy bird man in the movies if they want to strongly portray their most iconic character, Captian America.
+(Unbelievably, Anthony Mackie's portrayal is both perfect and somehow makes the wings cool.
 They were not this cool in the comic.)
 - Hawkeye - the man whose powers are a bow and arrow - leads the Avengers on various occassions.
 - x Hawkeye - the man whose powers are a bow and arrow - and Quicksilver - the man who is too powerful to make good movies about - sometimes argue about who should lead the Avengers.

 ## More Silly Characters

+- [Fancy Dan](https://villains.fandom.com/wiki/Fancy_Dan) who threatens Spider-Man with his sharp fashion sense and peak human dance moves.
+- ✓ Spider-Ham - a normal spider was bit by a radioactive pig.
 - ✓ Rocket Racoon
 - ✓ Howard the Duck (how is he the first Marvel movie?!)
-- ✓ Spider-Ham - a normal spider was bit by a radioactive pig.
 - ✓ Cosmo, the space dog.
 He and Rocket don't get along.
+- ✓ Daredevil - a blind lawyer who swings around the city at night fighting crime.
-- Squirrell Girl
+- Squirrell Girl - her powers are roughly those of a Squirrell.
 - Beta Ray Bill - Thor, but with a horse's head.
 (His face made a cameo, but I'm not checking this off until we see him lift the hammer and prove he is worthy.)
 - ✓ Frog Thor
 - Cat Thor - the star of Squirrell Girl's roommates fan fiction.
-- ✓ Daredevil the blind lawyers swings around the city at night fighting crime.
-- ✓ Luke Cage is the Power Man.
-His powers are stregth and invincibility.
+- → Luke Cage is the Power Man.
+His powers are stregth and nearly total invincibility.
 His weaknesses are everyone around him.
+His story is fantatsic, but his powers and costume are dumb.
 - Diamondback - She throws diamonds.
-The diamonds she throws can hurt Luke Cage.
+The diamonds she throws, with her hands, can hurt Luke Cage.
-- ✓ The Swordsman - His powers are charm and a sword.
+- → The Swordsman - His powers are charm and a sword.
 He's a bad-guy, but he's not a bad guy.
-- ✓ The Porcupine - His powers are a suit covered in quills.
+- → The Porcupine - His powers are a suit covered in quills.
 He's scared to take it off.
 It's gross and sad.
 - ✓ The Spot - with powers of poking holes in reality to punch Spider-Man through.
 - The Wall - with powers of - bascially just being a brick wall.
 - ✓ Paper Bag Man - because Spider-Man doesn't bring his costume grocery shopping and crime never rests.